All about Android developer options. Guide to get the best out of Android Developer android feature.

 How to disable developer options in Android?

 Once you enable developer options on Android, you can’t disable it, except you reboot your android phone to go back to its initial settings.
-However, you won’t require disabling or turning off developer options Android as these settings open the window of useful and awesome features.
+However, you won’t require disabling or turning off developer options for Android as these settings open the window of useful and awesome features.

 The question that we will try to solve here is what all Android developer options are for and what their function is.
 A list to try to quickly discern what we can be useful and understand all the possibilities we have in our Android, whatever the manufacturer.